Sdu (publishing company): History

 Notable publications by the Sdu include the series The Kingdom of the Netherlands During World War II.

 Design

 After World War II a concerted effort was made to improve the design of all products; besides printed material, that included the logo.
 Printer and typographer Jean François van Royen had already condemned the state-printed material as ugly in 1912, and after the war P. Knuttel decided "to make everything printed by the government readable and pleasing to the eye".

-One notable designer who learned the trade with the Sdu is Hans Kentie, who worked there in the 1970s; according to Kentie, Anne Vondeling, then President of the House of Representatives of the Netherlands, was adamant that legislation and reports be done in a layout attractive also to the general reader and the bookstore.
+Notable designers who learned the trade with the Sdu are Fra Paalman, who worked there in the 1960s, and Hans Kentie, who worked there in the 1970s.
+According to Kentie, Anne Vondeling, then President of the House of Representatives of the Netherlands, was adamant that legislation and reports be done in a layout attractive also to the general reader and the bookstore.